-- If you are in possession of inside information concerning one of the Group's listed companies or any other company: - refrain from carrying out any market transactions, whether directly or indirectly, on your behalf or on behalf of others, in the shares or securities of the company concerned until the information has been made public; - refrain from encouraging or recommending to any person that they carry out such transactions; - preserve the utmost confidentiality until the information has been made public and refrain from disclosing it to any third parties, including your co-workers, friends and family members. - Each of the Group's listed companies has its own stock market conduct rules which are based on the stock market legislation and regulations applicable in their respective countries.
+-refrain from carrying out any market transactions, whether directly or indirectly, on your behalf or on behalf of others, in the shares or securities of the company concerned until the information has been made public;

+- refrain from encouraging or recommending to any person that they carry out such transactions; - preserve the utmost confidentiality until the information has been made public and refrain from disclosing it to any third parties, including your co-workers, friends and family members.
+Each of the Group's listed companies has its own stock market conduct rules which are based on the stock market legislation and regulations applicable in their respective countries.
 If you are not sure as to whether the information that you possess is inside information, contact the Ethics Officer or the Ethics Committee appointed for this purpose by the entity concerned.